 Prepare The Meatballs

-While the soup is simmering, make the meatballs by combining ground beef, cooked rice, cornstarch, garlic powder, oregano, egg, salt, pepper, and dried parsley in a large bowl.
-Mix well to fully combine ingredients.
+Make the meatballs while the soup is simmering.
+Place the ground beef, cooked rice, cornstarch, garlic powder, oregano, egg, salt, pepper, and dried parsley in a large bowl.

 Meat, egg, spices for albondigas soup in bowlMeatball ingredients ready to shape into ballsMeatballs formed on wax paper